Suraj151/esp8266-framework/README.md

 * **Logger :**
 Logger enables log on uart0 pins at 115200 baud rate.
 This is useful in case of debugging application flow.

+#### Detailed Documentation
+Detailed documentations are ongoing in wiki page of repo....